A-Star100/sonicbot/README.md

 1. Is this bot cross-platform?

-   PyAutoGUI, the library used for sending keyboard inputs, is cross platform, so yes, the bots will work on any platform that supports keyboard usage.
+   PyAutoGUI, the library used for sending keyboard inputs, is cross platform, so yes, the bots will work on any platform that supports keyboard usage & Python (Windows, macOS, Linux, and more).

 2. What are the `['key'] * X` things?